chishaku/cookiecutter-pypackage/README.rst

 This was forked from: https://github.com/audreyr/cookiecutter-pypackage.
 Here are the differences of this forked version:

+* Include option to add command line interface boilerplate using the amazing `click`_ library.
 * Changed license to unlicense_ for the public domain.
 * Update docs configuration: more extensions, markdown support and ReadTheDocs_ theme.
 * Add `autoenv`_ file for auto-activating virtualenvs, initializing environment variables, etc.